 Ideally, you want to locate a developmental optometrist who oversees a vision therapy department that offers Office-Based Vision Therapy somewhere near you.
 Alternatively, you might find a developmental optometrist who routinely refers to a vision therapy department.
 This is essential.
 An optometrist who doesn’t refer to vision therapy is unlikely to perform the testing necessary to determine whether your child suffers from the sort of vision problems corrected with vision therapy.

 The easiest way to get started is to go to the website maintained by the developmental optometry professionals at www.covd.org.
-Once you get there, use their “Locate a Doctor” search box to find a COVD-certified optometrist in your area.
+Once you get there you don't need to sign in.
+Just find and use the “Locate a Doctor Near You” search box on their home page to find a COVD-certified optometrist in your area.
 Hopefully, you will find one, though it’s not unusual for parents to haul children sixty to eighty miles to reach the office in my area.
 If you live outside the U.S., use the Advanced Search feature to get a country listing.

 Questions to Ask When You Call the Optometrist

 - Do you offer office-based vision therapy?
 If not, do you routinely refer to a vision therapy department, and which one?
 Reason for asking: You want to locate office-based vision therapy, if possible.
 An optometrist who only rarely refers to a vision therapy department is not as likely to perform the necessary testing to determine the need for vision therapy.

 - Is there an opportunity for the parent to oversee daily exercises at home between weekly or bi-weekly visits to the vision therapist?
 Reason for asking: While you want to locate office-based vision therapy, the most reasonable way to do it is to take your child in about once a week for therapy and to then get instructions and materials for continuing the therapy exercises at home on a daily basis.
 Doing it all in the office will come close to tripling the cost in some cases.